 - The editors reserve the right to return to authors, without peer review, improperly formatted manuscripts.

 - Papers should be between 5000 and 6000 words in length, accompanied by a 100–150-word abstract.

-- The title page must list full title, author(s) address, and e-mail.
+- The title page must list full title, author’s name, affiliation, and e-mail.

 - Paper size should be A4.
 Margins should be set for a 25 mm (1 in.) top, bottom, left, and right.
 The point size should be 12 and the font should be Times New Roman.
 Italics should be used for emphasis and bold for headings.

 - Tables should be incorporated into the text.

 - Bitmap figures should be submitted as JPG or TIFF files with a resolution of at least 300 dpi.

 References should be formatted according to The Chicago Manual of Style (University of Chicago Press 2017).
 The author-date system of citation for references should be used in the text, followed by page number if a direct quotation is given, e.g., Stergar and Scheer (2018, 577).
 The alphabetized reference list should be titled ‘References’ with entries in the following format:

 - Dauber, Robert L. 2007.
 Johanniter-Malteser-Ritter unter kaiserlichen Fahnen 1523–1918.
 Gnas: Weishaupt.

 - Durdik, Christel.
 1973.
 ‘Bevölkerungs- und Sozialstatistik in Österreich im 18. und 19.
 Jahrhundert.’
 In Beiträge zur Bevölkerungs- und Sozialgeschichte Österreichs, edited by Heimold Helczmanovszki, 225–66.
 Vienna: Verlag für Geschichte und Politik.